Akshi4162/webapi/README.md

 + Then run the following command on terminal:
 ```
-node index.js //replace index with the name of your file, if need be.
+nodemon index.js //replace index with the name of your file, if need be.
 ```